CiscoDevNet/terraform-provider-fmc/docs/resources/time_ranges.md

 page_title: "fmc_time_ranges Resource - terraform-provider-fmc"
 subcategory: "Objects"
 description: |-
-  This resource can manage a Time Ranges.
+  This resource manages Time Ranges through bulk operations.
+  The following restrictions apply:
+  Bulk object deletion is not supported by FMC, it will be handled one-by-oneUpdates are always done one-by-one.
 ---

 # fmc_time_ranges (Resource)

-This resource can manage a Time Ranges.
+This resource manages Time Ranges through bulk operations.

+The following restrictions apply:
+  - Bulk object deletion is not supported by FMC, it will be handled one-by-one
+  - Updates are always done one-by-one.

 ## Example Usage